Skip to main content

 Per Capital One's own presale terms, these cards are eligible for Capital One Cardholder presales:

-One more thing worth knowing: eligibility is per card product, not per cardholder.
-A household with one Venture X primary plus an authorized-user Savor has two different BINs and two independent shots at the presale queue.
-That matters more than it sounds — most Capital One presales sell out in the first 10–30 minutes.
+One more thing worth knowing: eligibility keys off the card product (the BIN), not the person.
+So a household holding two different Capital One products, say a Venture X and a Savor, has two eligible BINs to try, and whichever BIN you enter is the one you check out with.
+That matters more than it sounds, because most Capital One presales sell out in the first 10 to 30 minutes.

 When Venture X holders get something extra

-Most Capital One presales are open to any eligible card, but Capital One occasionally runs Venture X–only tiers that carve out separate inventory for the top-of-stack base.
+Most Capital One presales are open to any eligible card, but Capital One occasionally runs Venture X only tiers that carve out separate inventory for the top of the stack.

 Since then, Capital One has pulled the same trick on F1 Miami, Coachella, and a handful of other marquee events.
 The pattern: if the event is big enough that a single open presale would be a bloodbath, Capital One splits it by card tier so Venture X members have an actual shot.

-If you're sitting on a Savor vs. Venture X decision, the presale tier split is a real (if narrow) argument for the $395 annual fee — assuming you'd actually use it for a tour you care about.
+If you're sitting on a Savor versus Venture X decision, the presale tier split is a real (if narrow) argument for the $395 annual fee, assuming you'd actually use it for a tour you care about.

 Stack the card earn on top